If you or a loved one are due to attend the police station, you should be represented.

 Our pro-active work in presenting formal representations to the Crown Prosecution Service before clients are charged is resulting in us being able to avoid clients being charged in over 90% of cases where we are instructed pre-charge and our client denies the allegations.

-We are the only firm in the country conducting this highly specialist and pro-active work, and are avoiding our clients being charged with serious offences including GBH, fraud and rape of a child.
+We are one of the very firms in the country conducting this highly specialist and pro-active work, and are avoiding our clients being charged with serious offences including GBH, fraud and rape of a child.

 This page explains some of the police processes and your rights while under police investigation.
 To discuss police station representation, call our expert team now on 0800 1933 999.